Everything you need to know about: bullet trains in Japan

 How do I buy my ticket and make reservations?

-Those with a JR Pass must get it activated at a ticket counter before boarding a train, but can hop onto any unreserved shinkansen without paying for an additional ticket (excluding the Nozomi and Mizuho trains).
+Those with a JR Pass must activate it at a ticket counter before boarding a train, but they can hop onto any unreserved Shinkansen without paying for an additional ticket (excluding the Nozomi and Mizuho trains).

 Buying bullet train tickets